Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Telescope

-\subsection{Telescope}
+In 2017 DIFI participated in the call by the Italian Ministry for Education, University and Research (MIUR) named ``Departments of Excellence'', with a project aimed at launching new research lines in astrophysics, as well as an augmented educational offer in the field. \oarpaf played an important role in the project both for its scientific usage and for its adequacy to form new students in the field of observational optical astronomy.
+The project was funded\footnote{\url{https://www.anvur.it/attivita/dipartimenti/}} and two main upgrades were planned for \oarpaf: an improvement of the instrumentation and a full remotization.
+In particular, the instrumentation has been improved by the purchase of a \lhires spectrograph, a Class-1 CCD \textsc{sbig stx 16801} (hereafter \stx), a \textsc{fw7-stx} filter wheel with standard, $50\milli\meter$ $UBVRI$ and $H\alpha$ filters, a \textsc{stx}-Guider, and the new \textsc{ao-x} module for tip-tilt correction.

+The paper is organized as follows: the telescope is described in Sect.~\ref{sec:telescope}.
+We describe the steps undertaken for the site characterization using the \stl in Sect.~\ref{sec:site}.
+Furthermore, we detail the existing and the new scientific material (Sect.~\ref{sec:commissioning}) and how we plan to reconfigure it in a new multi-purpose instrument, with the goal of using it for scientific purposes.
+Then in Sect.~\ref{sec:pipeline} we describe the data reduction pipeline that we are currently setting up.
+Consequently, we introduce the remote control strategy (Sect.~\ref{sec:remote-control}) that will complete the upgrade process.
+This will allow us to introduce astrophysical projects achievable with the facility (Sect.~\ref{sec:science}).
+Finally, we address its relevance for educational and outreach events (Sect.~\ref{sec:outreach}).
+A summary of results, as long as conclusions, are shown in Sect.~\ref{sec:conclusions}.

+\section{Telescope}

-The \oarpaf telescope (Fig.~\ref{fig:tel}) is a 0.8 m alt-azimuthal Cassegrain-Nasmyth T0800-01 telescope manufactured by ASTELCO Systems\footnote{\url{http://www.astelco.com}}.
-With an alt-azimuthal mount, the image of the sky rotates in the focal plane during the time of data acquisition then a derotator is used to capture long-exposure images.
-The optical scheme comprises a primary concave parabolic mirror with a diameter of $0.8\meter$, is made of Schott Zerodur $85\milli\meter$ height coated with Al+MgF$_2$ with reflectivity greater than 95\%, that reflects light towards a secondary convex hyperbolic mirror; a comparatively small tertiary flat mirror reflects the light to one of the 2 Nasmyth foci of the telescope at $f/8$, with a focal length of $6.4\meter$.
+The \oarpaf telescope (Fig.~\ref{fig:tel}) is a $0.8\meter$ alt-azimuthal Cassegrain-Nasmyth T0800-01 telescope manufactured by ASTELCO Systems\footnote{\url{http://www.astelco.com}}.
+With an alt-azimuthal mount, the image of the sky rotates in the focal plane during the time of data acquisition then a derotator is needed to capture long-exposure images.
+The optical scheme comprises a primary concave parabolic, $0.8\meter$ mirror $M1$ made of Schott Zerodur $85\milli\meter$ height, and coated with Al+MgF$_2$ with reflectivity greater than 95\%, which reflects light towards a secondary convex hyperbolic mirror $M2$, also used for focusing; a comparatively small tertiary flat mirror $M3$ reflects the light to one of the two Nasmyth foci of the telescope at $f/8$, with a focal length of $6.4\meter$.